S2-group/SEP-Course-Material/Assignment-2/assignment_cicd_report_template.md

 | Member B | | | |
 | Member C | | | |
 | Member D | | | |

+## GenAI Declaration

+TODO: Students are required to include a declaration of GenAI use in their work, clearly explaining how GenAI was applied.
+It is the student’s responsibility to ensure this declaration is both concise and complete.
+Examples of acceptable declarations include a GenAI log or chat history, an appendix containing prompts or the original text prior to GenAI use, and a brief reflection outlining how and why GenAI was used.